math1um/objects-invariants-properties/README.md

  - Theorems relating to those invariants and graphs
  - Precomputed values of those functions for those graphs

-The ostensible goal of this project is to encode all known graph theory in a usable, accessible way.
+The ostensible goal of this project is to encode all of graph theory in an accessible repository.
 Why?:
- 1. To act as a library, where researchers can find past results in a standard format.
+ 1. To act as a library, where researchers can easily find past results.
- 2. To aid students, educators, and researchers in combining modern computational resources with their study of graph theory.
+ 2. To help researchers, educators, and students to combine computational resources with their study of graph theory.
  3. **For use in conjecturing new knowledge and testing those conjectures.**

-The final point above is the primary concern of this project's maintainers.
-Combining a growing repository of graph theory knowledge with automated conjecturing software (in particular, [CONJECTURING](http://nvcleemp.github.io/conjecturing/), described later) has proven effective in generating interesting conjectures.
+The final point above is the most exciting one!
+Combining our growing repository of graph theory knowledge with automated conjecturing software has shown promise as a tool to develop potential new theorems which might not otherwise be found (see below section for examples and references).

-Conjecturing also creates a feedback loop, since once proved/disproved they can themselves be added to OIP as theorems/counterexamples!

-###### More information (especially for researchers):
+##### More information (especially for researchers):

 We note that GitHub has proven a valuable tool for this project.
 For one, it enables us to share this repository with a growing community of researchers.
+Ideally, researchers can use this repository to generate and test new conjectures.
+Then, researchers will contribute their findings either as counterexamples (graphs not previously in OIP-GT), or as theorems (with citations, when a conjecture is proven).

-Second, it enables us to recruit students (many with interests in Computer Science, Math, or both) to contribute to OIP at a much faster rate than we could alone.
-These contributions are often organized as part of summer workshops.
+Second, it enables us to recruit students.
+Some of these students have interests in computer science, rather than math, and this project is a tool to bridge these fields.
+We have organized several summer workshops, each with a particular focus in graph theory, where students program, conjecture, and prove/disprove as a group.
+These efforts spur growth in OIP-GT much faster than we could produce alone.

 📚 See https://arxiv.org/abs/1801.01814 for a more extensive introduction to the motivations for this project, past workshops, some of the results produced with OIP, and a history of efforts in automated conjecturing.